 Prehab Wellbeing

-• Signposting to other services to support the psychological impact of your diagnosis.
+• Local services to support the psychological impact of your diagnosis.
+This could include the local hospice and charitable services.

 Portrait of a multi-ethnic group of senior friends at a park.
 The individuals are standing with arms around each others shoulders.
 They are smiling confidently directly at the camera.
 They are wearing casual athletic clothing.